OpenSRQt/OpenSR/README.md

 # OpenSR

 OpenSR is an open-source project featuring a modern remake of the classic 2004 game *Space Rangers 2: Dominators*, along with a comprehensive toolkit for managing the original game's resources.
-Built on the Qt framework, the project leverages QML for creating a fluid and modern game interface.
+The project is built on the Qt framework.

 **Current Status**: The engine core is now functional, and a small technical demo is available for testing.
 This early version showcases the foundational systems while development continues toward full gameplay implementation.